 - Transparency: Ensure compliance and tax transparency

-- Prevent tax evasion: It provides digital trail of transaction from origin to destination
+- Prevent tax evasion: It provides a digital trail of transactions from origin to destination

-- Wait-time: To reduce manual process and wait-time at inter-state borders
+- Wait-time: To reduce manual processes and wait-time at interstate borders

-- Proof of legitimacy: Acts as proof and ensure legal documentation of goods in transit, reducing risk of fraud
+- Proof of legitimacy: Acts as proof and ensures legal documentation of goods in transit, reducing the risk of fraud

-Following person needs to generate E-way Bill before movement of goods.
+The following person needs to generate an E-way Bill before the movement of goods.

 - Registered supplier,